NEW: Puerto Natales Kayak Travel Guide

 The hike is mostly through flatlands, including gradual ups and downs.
 At the end awaits a very rewarding lookout that offers 360° views on the Paine mountain range as well as the southern lakes and snow-caped mountains.
 The greatest difficulty of this hike is the last steep downhill, with an elevation loss of ~300 m in less than 1 km.
 And, as always, watch out for the wind!

-Situated on the west side of the National Park, Ferrier and Pingo are two off-the-beaten-track gems unknow to many travelers.
+Situated on the western side of the National Park, Ferrier and Pingo are two off-the-beaten-track gems unknown to many travelers.
 Ferrier is an incredible lookout over the Patagonian Southern Ice Fields, and Pingo is an adventure through one of the last forests not affected by fires!

 Ferrier's lookout trail begins at the Grey Lake ranger station.
-It is a climb of about 650 m to reach a giant boulder overlooking the Grey River, Lake, and Glacier, but also the southern and western parts of the National Park.
-The climb is steep and muddy, so be ready to sweat!
-And once again, be aware of the wind!
+It is a climb of about 650 m to reach a plateau overlooking the Grey River, Lake, and Glacier, but also the southern and western parts of the National Park.
+The climb is steep and muddy, and once again, be aware of the wind!

-** Please note that for the safety of all participants, the specialized guide has full authority to cancel or modify the itinerary due to adverse weather conditions.
-In addition, all of our packages are adjustable and interchangeable.
+**MIX AND MATCH: all of our excursions are adjustable and interchangeable.
 Let us know what excursions call your attention and let's work together to create the perfect itinerary for you!

 Check out KAYAK new Travel Guide on Puerto Natales!